UPennftz/Blog/README.md

 3. Back-end Development: Configured and managed API routes in urls.py, processed front-end requests, and called corresponding views for data processing.
 During the testing phase, the platform's daily active users reached 75% of the total user base.

-Source Code Backup for Master Course Projects in University of Glasgow

 ## 中文版说明